UrbanDine

 FREQUENTLY ASKED QUESTIONS

 A Absolutely!
-Her favorite part to be scratched is her lower back.
-Please ask first, as she may be following a command from her handler.
+His favorite part to be scratched is his lower back.
+Please ask first, as he may be following a command from his handler.

-A No. Nala works at the center 1-2 days a week.
+A No. Bob works at the center 1-2 days a week.

 We offer short-term therapy to children and adolescents (ages 3-18) who have experienced sexual abuse, physical abuse, neglect, or emotional/verbal abuse.
 Our Trauma Therapy program is approximately 10-12 sessions with one of our trained therapists who use trauma-focused cognitive-behavioral therapy (TF-CBT).
 Sessions vary in length anywhere from 45-60 minutes depending on the age of the child.
 We have both female and male staff members available to work with children who have experienced these types of abuse.
 If children are in need of long-term services following their sessions at this agency, therapists here will provide referrals for additional services.